<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 7. Is there a plan to grow this department in the future?
 I.e. additional staffing or facility upgrades.

-The questions above should give you an idea of what administration is looking for as well as what kind of support you can expect from them.
+The questions above should give you an idea of what the administration is looking for as well as what kind of support you can expect from them.
 In my experience, being organized, methodical, and equitable to all of the student-athletes is a safe place to start making your decisions from.

 I’d also make it a point to meet with the head sport coaches at this time and ask them similar questions.
 It may also be beneficial to ask them what they expect from strength and conditioning as a whole, and/or what they like or dislike in a program.
 Additionally, what qualities do they value in the sport?
 What qualities do they value by position?
 You can then aggregate the similar themes and use them to start to guide how you will design and operate your program.